 - *If you have a Specular map in your material as well as a Bumpmap or Displacement Map... then the Specular Level will only work under the following conditions: The Specular Map must be a TGA that has an Alpha channel that denotes the specularity AND that same bitmap is used in the Diffuse, Bump/Displacement or Self-Illumination map.
 See the Using Specular Level and Bump at the Same Time below.

-- ** In version 1.61 of WWMT, support for the additional Map type Normal Bump was added as an alternative to using a Bitmap in the Bump slot of your material.
+- Support for the additional Map type Normal Bump was added as an alternative to using a Bitmap in the Bump slot of your material.
 This feature still requires you to use a TGA Bitmap in as the input for the Normal slot of the Normal Bump.
 (Also, you can now add a bitmap into the Additional Bump of the Normal Bump that will export as a $detail texture.)

 For more info, read Exporting Textures.